-(1) This section applies to a proposed change to a registered motor vehicle or its use that changes the vehicle's class without affecting the insurer's premium that would, assuming the change had happened before the relevant date, have been payable.

-- (2) The registered operator of the vehicle must, before or within 14 days after the change, give transport administration a written notice- - (a) identifying the vehicle and the registered operator; and - (b) stating the nature of the change to the vehicle or its use and when the change was, or is to be, made.
+- (1) This section applies if a change to a registered motor vehicle or its use changes the vehicle's class without affecting the insurer's premium that would have been payable if the change had happened before the relevant date. - (2) The registered operator of the vehicle must, before or within 14 days after the change, give transport administration a written notice- - (a) identifying the vehicle and the registered operator; and - (b) stating the nature of the change to the vehicle or its use and when the change was, or is to be, made.